-Medical mushrooms are available in several forms and have been shown to benefit immune health.
+Medical mushrooms are available in several forms and have been shown to support immune function.
 If you’re a patient interested in consuming mushrooms for their therapeutic properties, we suggest speaking with your integrative healthcare practitioner.

 - Capasso, L. (1998).
 5300 years ago, the Ice Man used natural laxatives and antibiotics.
 The Lancet, 352(9143), 1864.